onap/dcaegen2/docs/sections/services/dfc/installation.rst

 Installation
 ^^^^^^^^^^^^

-The following command will download the Dublin version of the datafile image from nexus and launch it in the container named "datafile":
+The following command will download the Frankfurt version of the datafile image from nexus and launch it in the container named "datafile":

-    ``docker run -d -p 8100:8100 -p 8433:8433 nexus3.onap.org:10001/onap/org.onap.dcaegen2.collectors.datafile.datafile-app-server:1.2.3``
+    ``docker run -d -p 8100:8100 -p 8433:8433 nexus3.onap.org:10001/onap/org.onap.dcaegen2.collectors.datafile.datafile-app-server:1.3.0``

 For another version, it is possible to replace the tag '1.2.3' with any version that seems suitable (including latest).
 Available images are visible following this `link`_.